 The key factors that motivated the adoption of an industry specific framework have not diminished and are likely to remain material for the medium term.
-Telstra remains the dominant provider in all telecommunications markets with minimal reduction in market share since 1997.
+Telstra has expressed the view to the Productivity Commission that Part XIB and, to a lesser extent, Part XIC are transitional measures to be repealed once the market matures and a sufficient level of competition has evolved within the sector.
+Whilst MCT does not dispute this, it believes the level of competition within the sector is far from sufficient to repeal the provisions whilst Telstra remains the dominant provider in all telecommunications markets with minimal reduction in market share since 1997.